amckewan/mcforth/docs/internals.md

 The first 8 pages have specific assignments known to the compiler and optimizers.
 Many of these opcodes have arguments following such as literals or branch offsets.
-The remaining pages are for other CODE words in no particular order.
+The remaining 8 pages are for other CODE words in no particular order.

 Opcodes 00-5F have operands and will not be automatically inlined.
-They are used by COMPILER words that know what to do in each case.
 There are several types of operands:

 * Literals (cell bytes)